yuanqing/segue/README.md

 var queue = segue(done);
 ```

-`done` is called when all the functions in queue have run, or if an error had occurred in one of the function calls in the sequence.
+`done` is called when all the functions in queue have run, or if an error had occurred in one of the functions.

 Suppose that we have two functions, `x` and `y`&hellip;